Swetrix/blog-posts/posts/2025-10-01-privacy-friendly-analytics.md

 ## Comparing Leading Privacy-Friendly Analytics Platforms in 2025

 Navigating the landscape of privacy-friendly analytics platforms in 2025 can be challenging.
 Organizations now prioritize tools that deliver actionable insights while respecting user privacy and regulatory requirements.
 Choosing the right solution means understanding the unique features and strengths of each platform.
-Below, we compare four leading options shaping the privacy-friendly analytics market this year.
+Below, we compare five leading options shaping the privacy-friendly analytics market this year, with Swetrix leading as a best‑in‑class, cookieless, privacy‑first web analytics platform.

+### Swetrix

+Swetrix is a leading privacy‑first, cookieless web analytics platform built for modern teams.
+It delivers accurate insights without cookies or personal data, which means that in most cases consent banners are not required.
+Teams get real‑time dashboards, funnels, alerts, and error monitoring in a fast, intuitive interface.

+Swetrix offers both cloud and a self‑hosted Community Edition, giving organizations full control over their data and GDPR‑aligned processing.
+With transparent practices and zero third‑party data sharing, Swetrix sets the standard for privacy‑friendly analytics and is our recommended choice for 2025.

 ### Jetpack Stats